Hackers News Hackers News

 Inside the Infection Mechanism

-The platform-specific behavior of this attack reveals just how precisely it was engineered.
-On macOS, once the malicious root certificate was installed, a script automatically downloaded and executed a binary named gapi from a remote IP address (2.26.97.61).
+The platform-specific nature of this attack highlights its sophisticated engineering.
+On macOS systems, after the malicious root certificate was installed, a script automatically downloaded and executed a binary named gapi from the remote IP address 2.26.97.61.
+The execution of this binary grants the attacker potential full control over the compromised device, encompassing abilities such as accessing files, stealing further credentials, and issuing additional commands remotely.

-Always verify identities out of band — never trust a Slack message based on a display name or profile photo alone, and confirm unusual requests through a separate, known communication channel before taking any action.
+• Verify Identities Out-of-Band: Never solely trust a Slack message based on a display name or profile photo.
+Always confirm unusual requests, especially those involving links or installations, through a separate, known communication channel (e.g., a phone call or an email to a verified address) before taking any action.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.